Near Eldersburg in Carroll County, Maryland — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Sykesville Bypass Bridge (approx. 0.6 miles away); St. Joseph's Roman Catholic Church (approx. 0.7 miles away); The Town House (approx. 0.7 miles away); Sykesville (approx. 0.7 miles away); Baldwin's Station (approx. 0.7 miles away); The Strawbridge Home for Boys (approx. 0.7 miles away); Baltimore & Ohio Railroad Station (approx. 0.7 miles away); The Gate House (approx. ¾ mile away).

 Credits.
 This page was last revised on May 20, 2019.
-This page originally submitted on May 19, 2019, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 51 times since then.
+It was originally submitted on May 19, 2019, by Devry Becker Jones of Washington, District of Columbia.
+This page has been viewed 94 times since then and 21 times this year.
 Last updated on May 20, 2019, by Larry Gertner of New York, New York.
 Photos: 1, 2. submitted on May 19, 2019, by Devry Becker Jones of Washington, District of Columbia. • Andrew Ruppenstein was the editor who published this page.